aidenybai/lucia/README.md

 ## Install

-put this at the end of your body or in your head tags.
+Put this at the end of your body or in your head tags.

 ```html
 <script src="https://unpkg.com/lucia"></script>
 ```

-## usage
+## Usage

 Templating:
 ```html